Seeking more ways to attract employer and professional interest on LinkedIn?

 As an example, a Plant Manager working on an upgrade to company manufacturing systems might add "Production Increase" in the Project Name field, with "Operations management for increased production capacity" in the description.
 An IT Manager who is converting systems to cloud-based platforms could add a Project titled "Cloud Platform," with a brief description such as "Transition to cloud-based platform from on-premise solutions."

 Keep in mind that not only will Projects show employers that you’ve undertaken extra efforts in your work, this area of LinkedIn will provide more keyword strength for your Profile.
-You’ll benefit from trying out the Projects Section, and watching for more traffic (and interest!) on LinkedIn.
+You’ll benefit from trying out the Projects Section, and gaining more traffic (and interest!) on LinkedIn.

 Job-Hunt's LinkedIn for Job Search Expert Laura Smith-Proulx, Executive Director of An Expert Resume, is an award-winning executive resume writer, national columnist, author, LinkedIn and SEO enthusiast, and past recruiter.
 Laura is author of How to Get Hired Faster: 60+ Proven Tips and Strategies to Access the Hidden Job Market.
 Connect with Laura on Twitter at @ResumeExpert, on LinkedIn at LinkedIn.com/in/laurasmithproulx.